Holmwood Health CentreTel: 0118 981 4166

 Please read the guideline changes here

 In co-operation with EMIS, our computer system supplier, we provide a service that enables you access to your healthcare online.

 Before using the service you must be registered as a patient with the practice and be aged 16 years or older.

 You can apply for online access by visiting either surgery with proof of your identity.

 Once you've created an account you will be able to use the on-line services of the practice.
 You will be able to book routine appointments with a doctor and order repeat medication.
-You can also view your repeat medication list, any allergies or immunisations that we have recorded for you, view a summary of your coded clinical record and clinical correspondence.
+You can also view your repeat medication list, any allergies or immunisations that we have recorded for you, test results and a summary of your coded clinical record.

 If you need to book a longer appointment or an appointment for a special purpose, such as a medical or with the Practice Nurse, please telephone the surgery as these cannot be booked online.

 Click on the link at the top of the page to access our online system.